Homeschooling in New Hampshire: Requirements, Costs, and How to Start

 Is testing required for homeschoolers in New Hampshire?

-Yes.
-New Hampshire requires standardized testing or assessments for homeschooled students.
+No. New Hampshire does not require standardized testing or assessments for homeschooled students.

 What subjects are required for homeschooling in New Hampshire?

-New Hampshire requires instruction in: Fine Arts, Other, History, Language Arts, Math, Other, Science, Writing.
+New Hampshire requires instruction in: Citizenship, Fine Arts, Health, History, Language Arts, Math, Reading, Science, Writing.

 What ages are covered by compulsory education in New Hampshire?